Download this document to share with your physician(s), family and friends:

 a.
 Spontaneous spinal CSF leaks may be associated with spinal pathology such as calcified disc material or bone spurs.
 These leaks are usually ventral or in front of the spinal cord.

 b.
-There is a growing evidence base suggesting that a significant proportion of spontaneous spinal CSF leaks occur as a result of preexisting dural weakness.
+There is a growing evidence base suggesting that a significant proportion of spontaneous spinal CSF leaks occur as a result of preexisting weakness of the dura mater.
 A range of dural defects have been reported at surgery.
 Electron microscopy of dura has revealed abnormalities in a substantial proportion of cases.
 Heritable Disorders of Connective Tissue (HDCT) occur at a higher frequency in affected individuals; intracranial hypotension may be the first noted manifestation.
 Marfan syndrome, Ehlers-Danlos syndrome (both classic and hypermobility type) and Unspecified Heritable Disorders of Connective Tissue have been reported.
 Patients with spontaneous spinal CSF leaks have been shown to have higher risk of intracranial aneurysms, bicuspid aortic valve and thoracic aortic aneurysms and should be evaluated for HDCT.

 Spontaneous spinal CSF leaks are uncommon, but not rare.
 One estimate of annual incidence is 5 in 100,000, however this has not been well-studied.
 Unfortunately, misdiagnoses and delayed diagnoses are common in this subset.